-A San Clemente surfer has suffered a severe eye trauma, at Lower Trestles, when a wave rider accidentally ran over him.
+A San Clemente surfer has suffered severe eye trauma at Lower Trestles when a wave rider accidentally ran over him.

 Chris Owen was helped to shore and taken to Hoag Memorial Hospital in Newport Beach, where he underwent emergency exploratory surgery.

-Owen underwent a second surgery, at Good Samaritan Memorial Hospital in Los Angeles.
-Dr. Roger Novack, a veteran eye surgeon, performed an operation which lasted four hours.
+Owen underwent a second surgery at Good Samaritan Memorial Hospital in Los Angeles.
+Dr. Roger Novack, a veteran eye surgeon, performed an operation that lasted four hours.

-After sixty attempts to close the tear in Chris's eyeball, his eyeball was finally reshaped and his retina reattached with a laser.
+After sixty attempts to close the tear in Chris's eyeball, his eyeball was finally reshaped, and his retina was reattached with a laser.
 He is hopeful to regain his sight.

-Chris Owne is a professional photographer and Lower Trestles is one of his favorite places to surf.
+Chris Owen is a professional photographer, and Lower Trestles is one of his favorite places to surf.
 Remember that injuries affect one in three surfers.
 Protect yourself and others while riding waves.

 Learn more about the most common injuries in surfing.